 We have had an excellent experience at Hugger.
 I only had one issue come up during our 6 years at Hugger and the principal handled it with professionalism and was completely supportive of my concern.
 We have loved every teacher we have had at Hugger and I couldn't imagine my children going to any other elementary.
 Both my kids love school and I attribute that to the warm and nurturing environment.
 My children will leave Hugger with a strong academic background a love for learning and fond memories of their time at Hugger.
 What more could you ask for?
 Also there are quite of few school of choice children that attend Hugger as well and families that have moved into the area just so their children could attend Hugger.
 Keep in mind you'll always find a few parents that aren't happy with their situation but the majority of the students and parents are extermely happy at Hugger.

-Hugger Elementary School is a public elementary school.
-The principal of Hugger Elementary School is Marnie Barker and can be contacted at email@example.com.
-509 students attend Hugger Elementary School and identify as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
-6% of the 509 students here have subsidized lunches.
+Hugger Elementary School is a public elementary school in Washington.
+The principal of Hugger Elementary School is Marnie Barker, who can be contacted at firstname.lastname@example.org.
+509 students attend Hugger Elementary School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
+6% of the 509 students here are paying reduced lunch prices.
 The student to teacher ratio at Hugger Elementary School is 18:1.
 Oak Arbor Church School is one of the nearest elementary schools.

 - Rock climbing